evkx/evkx.github.io/content/models/nio/et5/ET5/_index.md

 The Nio ET5, with dimensions of 4790 mm in length, 1960 mm in width, and 1499 mm in height, falls into D-segment cars, also known as mid-size or family cars, offer more space, comfort, and features than smaller segments, making them suitable for a variety of drivers.
 The Nio ET5 is available in a total of 10 solid paint colors.

-You can select from multiple wheel options in different sizes on the Nio ET5, allowing you to customize your vehicle to suit your style and driving preferences.
+The Nio ET5 offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 255/50 tires on 20" rims
 - 255/45 tires on 21" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close is a standard function for the side doors.